 The Canon M50 is a decent camera, but it continues to show me that some of their mirrorless offerings are a bit of a mess.
 There’s the silent shutter mode that makes no sense, the sensor is more or less what they’ve had for years in the APS-C world, and the autofocus isn’t that fantastic.
 But it’s a step forward from what Canon has been doing for years.
 Additionally, it simply feels great in the hand and has great battery life.
 Then there’s 4K video, great colors on the JPEGs, and it’s pretty small and easy to tote around on a photo walk.
 But to be honest, I, nor anyone else, has a fantastic reason to purchase the Canon M50.
 It’s not going to outdo the competition–I’ve got the Olympus EPL9 in for review right now and its autofocus and RAW files are both arguably better.

-At $899, Canon can market this as a great JPEG camera that will get shots in focus a good portion of the time, but nowhere as much as options from Olympus, Fujifilm, Panasonic and Sony.
+Canon can market this as a great JPEG camera that will get shots in focus a good portion of the time, but nowhere as much as options from Olympus, Fujifilm, Panasonic and Sony.

 The Canon M50 wins three out of five stars.
+You can buy the Canon M50 from Adorama.